-- Top Covers.
+Protective Top Covers.
 Consider whether or not you’ll want your dog stroller to have a closable hood.
 Hoods protect your dog from sun and rain.
 Just as importantly, hoods will also help keep your dog from jumping out of the stroller!

-- Mesh vs. Plastic.
+Airflow vs Staying Dry.
 Some strollers for dogs will close with a mesh hood, giving your dog plenty of airflow.
 Others will have plastic panes, which keep your dog dryer but prevent good airflow.

-- Folding Strollers.
-Many strollers are quite bulky, so it’s important to make sure strollers are foldable for easy storage.
-Each of the strollers on this list will fold down for transport or storage, so this won’t be an issue!
+Folding Strollers.
+Many strollers are quite bulky, so it’s important to make sure strollers are foldable for easy storage unless you’re the 1-in-1,000 person with spare garage space.

-- Size.
+Size & Weight.
 When looking at a dog stroller, you’ll want to examine a few different size elements.
 Confirm that the stroller’s cabin is big enough for your dog to fit comfortably inside.
 Ensure that it is also compact enough and light enough for you to use and carry well.
-Finally, ensure that the stroller is strong enough to hold the weight of your dog.

 While these dog strollers will likely be more expensive, they have the durability required for more strenuous activities.
 If you just want a stroller for the occasional walk, surgery recovery, or short jaunts around a local park, save your money and skip the running strollers.

-- Safety Features.
+Safety Features.
 Many strollers for dogs come with hand brakes, which are great to keep your pup from rolling away while you’re catching up with a friend.
 Others have safety belts or other safety features.
 Keep an eye out for these, especially if your dog isn’t used to strollers and may be a bit wiggly inside!

-- Bonus Bells and Whistles.
+Bonus Bells and Whistles.
 Many dog strollers boast of cupholders, undercarriage storage, or fancy colors.
 Consider how important these bonus features are for you – if you want to take a morning stroll with your pup and a Starbucks coffee, you’ll likely want a cup holder handy!